zeehio/podman-blog-entry-tmp/blog-entry.md

 ## Summary

-Rootless containers are becoming easier and easier to use.
-Starting with Podman 4.7, it is easier to map additional groups to your containers so you can conveniently access shared files.
+Rootless containers are becoming easier to use.
+Starting with Podman 4.7, it is easier to map additional groups to your containers, so you can conveniently access shared files.
 This is in short how you can do it:

 1. Subordinate the group ID you would like to mount to your user: